dx3mod/rpmfile/README.md

   - Alternative my implementation in TypeScript &mdash; [rpm-parser](https://github.com/dx3mod/rpm-parser)
   - [Live coding stream](https://youtu.be/tsI-ZypQ9O0?si=Oghi1yv-2BRkUb7r) (in Russian) demo version of the parser

+## Contribution

+The project is stable, but the library could be more complete.
+I look forward to your pull requests!
+If you encounter a bug, then please create an [issue](https://github.com/dx3mod/rpmfile/issues).

 [Angstrom]: https://github.com/inhabitedtype/angstrom
 [RPM]: https://en.wikipedia.org/wiki/RPM_Package_Manager